AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 }
 ```

-Now we've added a lot of code and nothing has changed behavior-wise.
+We've added a lot of code and nothing has changed behavior-wise.
 That's what refactoring is like, but now we have our code split a bit more and can follow where everything goes easier.

-#### Spawning obstacles
+### Spawning obstacles

 Now we can start spawning some obstacles.
 I've drawn the obstacles with my expert artistic skills.